Best Practice: Efficiently Ingesting Kafka Data Using Pipe

 Large-Scale Data and Resource Optimization

-Confirm Kafka Message Peak Value (Increase BATCH_SIZE_PER_KAFKA_PARTITION Parameter)
+Confirm Kafka Message Peak Value (Increase BATCH_SIZE_PER_KAFKA_PARTITION)

-To prevent the Pipe from reading excessive data at startup and creating oversized jobs, Pipe limits the number of data records read from each partition.
-This is controlled via BATCH_SIZE_PER_KAFKA_PARTITION, which defaults to 50,000.
-When the peak message volume of a Kafka partition per cycle exceeds this value, you should manually specify this parameter when creating the Pipe.
-We typically recommend setting this to 2 times the peak value.
-If the Pipe is already running, you can also dynamically adjust this value using alter pipe <pipe_name> set BATCH_SIZE_PER_KAFKA_PARTITION=<event_number>;.
+To prevent the Pipe from reading excessive data at startup and creating oversized jobs, Pipe limits the number of records read from each partition per batch.
+This is controlled by BATCH_SIZE_PER_KAFKA_PARTITION, which defaults to 50,000.
+When the peak message volume per partition per cycle exceeds this value, manually specify this parameter when creating the Pipe.
+We typically recommend setting it to 2× the peak value.
+If the Pipe is already running, you can dynamically adjust it with alter pipe <pipe_name> set BATCH_SIZE_PER_KAFKA_PARTITION=<event_number>;.

 Adjusting VCluster Size

-Therefore, when you want the job to finish quickly, ensure the VCluster's allowed task concurrency >= partition count, so all tasks complete in one round.
+Therefore, when you want jobs to finish quickly, ensure the VCluster's allowed task concurrency >= partition count, so all tasks complete in a single round.

 Splitting Kafka Data to Utilize More Compute Resources (Setting COPY_JOB_HINT)

-"cz.sql.split.kafka.strategy":"size" - The default is "simple", meaning one task per partition.
-Change it to "size", which means splitting tasks by record count.
+"cz.sql.split.kafka.strategy":"size" — The default is "simple", meaning one task per partition.
+Change it to "size" to split tasks by record count.

-"cz.mapper.kafka.message.size":"200000" - Indicates how many events define one task.
-The default value is 1,000,000 and takes effect when "cz.sql.split.kafka.strategy" is "size".
+"cz.mapper.kafka.message.size":"200000" — Specifies how many events constitute one task.
+The default is 1,000,000 and takes effect when "cz.sql.split.kafka.strategy" is "size".

-You can adjust the Pipe's task splitting strategy at any time using alter pipe pipe_ods_commit_log set COPY_JOB_HINT = '{"cz.sql.split.kafka.strategy":"size","cz.mapper.kafka.message.size":"200000"}';.
+You can adjust the Pipe's task splitting strategy at any time with:

 CREATE VCLUSTER pipe_ods_commit_log